InnovativeCoder/Predict_the_happiness/README.md

 # Predict_the_happiness
-This is a compitetetion on Kaggle for beginners.
+This is a competition on Kaggle for beginners.